Horseshoe crabs as homes

 Since then, Horseshoe crabs have played a key role in coastal ecosystems: the eggs are eaten by shore birds, juveniles are food for sea turtles, and adults aerate the ocean floor through their digging activity.

 We believe Horseshoe crabs serve yet another important function: as substrate for many invertebrate species such as mussels, barnacles and snails.
 Many marine species require hard substrates to live on, and such substrates are historically rare on the predominantly sandy beaches of the Eastern US.
-In more recent times, docks and boats may offer new opportunities for intertidal species - but what about animals that do not like the tidal influence?
-Are there even species living on Horseshoe crabs that we have not discovered yet?

 Help us decipher who lives on Horseshoe crabs!
 Take clear pictures of Horseshoe crabs and their critters when you see them on the beach, and tweet them to @horseshoe_homes.
 Just let us know when and where you saw the crab.
 That's it.
 In return, we will identify the animals you discovered on the Horseshoe crab.